S.Korea bans year-end parties, some music lessons, as virus spikes again | Health

 Prime Minister Chung Sye-kyun said restrictions would be tightened on gatherings and activities seen as prone to virus transmission, especially in the capital Seoul and surrounding urban areas.
 "Year-end events and parties hosted by hotels, party rooms, guest houses and other accommodation facilities will be banned outright," Chung told a briefing after meeting health officials.

-Separately, Chung said the government was talking to parliament about the possibility of new relief funds for households and businesses, which would be the third this year, as the economy struggles.
+Chung said the government was talking to parliament about the possibility of new relief funds for households and businesses, the third this year as the economy struggles.
 "Our assessment is that we need the third crisis support fund ...
-The government will come up with a conclusion on this after discussing with both the ruling and opposition parties."
+The government will come up with a conclusion on this after discussing with both the ruling and opposition parties," he said.

+President Moon Jae-in toured a Seoul high school on Sunday that was being prepared as a test centre to accommodate students in quarantine on Dec 3., when almost 500,000 students sit for the annual college entrance exam.
+Moon toured classrooms where desks were equipped with partitions and hand sanitisers to host five test takers in quarantine.

 - READ MORE ON: